ytiramdas/ytiramdas.github.io/pages/about.md

 # **About Me**

 Hi I am **{{ site.author.name }}** :wave:,<br>
-I am 5th year student pursuing an Integrated Masters in Computer Science in University of Hyderabad.
-I am a Machine Learning Enthusiast and interests in Software Development.
-I have passion for pixel perfect, minimal and easy to use interfaces.
+I am a Software Development Engineer at Krutrim.
+I pursued an Integrated Master's in Computer Science at the University of Hyderabad.
+I am a Machine Learning Enthusiast and am interested in Software Development.
+I have a passion for pixel-perfect, minimal, and easy-to-use interfaces.

 ## Experience
 <div class="row">